Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Kinosaki Onsen

-This is our suggested 7 days itinerary in Osaka and Kyoto to enjoy Kansai Region.
-But to fully enjoy this great area, 7 days are far from enough.
-Since there are a lot of roots in Japanese culture, the more days you spend, the more you learn about Japan!
+So there you have it!
+This is our ideal 7 day itinerary to enjoy Kansai Region.
+But to fully enjoy this great area, 7 days are far from enough- it would take years to fully exhaust the depth of this region.
+Since there are a lot of roots of Japanese culture here, the more days you spend the more you learn about Japan!
 Along with your visit, we would also recommend you take guided tours to make the most out of your stay!

 Japan Wonder Travel Tours in Kyoto